serverless/serverless/docs/providers/aws/events/http-api.md

 ### Endpoints timeout

-Framework ensures that function timeout setting (which defaults to 6 seconds) is respected in HTTP API endpoint configuration.
-Still note that maximum possible timeout for an endpoint is 29 seconds.
-Ensure to keep function timeout below that.
-Otherwise you may observe successful lambda invocations reported with `503` status code.
+The default and maximal API Gateway timeout is used: 30s.
+Ensure to keep function timeout below 29s.
+Otherwise, you may observe successful lambda invocations reported with `503` status code.

 ### CORS Setup